naiyerasif/site/content/blog/2019/2019-07-08-persisting-and-querying-documents-with-mongorepository.md

 ## Define a domain

 Start by defining a domain.
-Say, you want to persist an `Email` object which consists of an `address`, an `Identity` of user, a set of `Session` created by the user and a `created` date.
+Say, you want to persist an `Email` object which consists of an `address`, an `Identity` of a user, a set of `Session` created by the user and a `created` date.
 When an `Email` object is saved, corresponding `Identity` object and `Session` objects should also be persisted; the same goes for the delete operation.

 ![Domain](./images/2019-07-08-persisting-and-querying-data-with-mongorepository.svg)

-A Many-to-One relationship in mongoDB can be modeled with either [embedded documents](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/) or [document references](https://docs.mongodb.com/manual/tutorial/model-referenced-one-to-many-relationships-between-documents/); with the later method being more useful since it prevents repetition of data.
+A Many-to-One relationship in mongoDB can be modeled with either [embedded documents](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/) or [document references](https://docs.mongodb.com/manual/tutorial/model-referenced-one-to-many-relationships-between-documents/); with the latter method being more useful since it prevents the repetition of data.
 You can enforce this behavior through a `@DBRef` annotation.

 Your `Email` document may look like this: